agccie/ACI-EnhancedEndpointTracker/docs/usage.rst

 Click the Home |home-icon| icon to access the home page and add fabrics to monitor.
 Multiple fabrics can be monitored by a single app and you can search for an endpoint from the Home page across all fabrics.
 Simply click the Add icon and enter the fabric name.
-Once submitted you will be redirected to the settings page to further configure various monitoring options.
+Once submitted you will be redirected to the :ref:`settings` page to further configure various monitoring options.

 |standalone-add-fabric|